← back

 While theoretically more private, Secret Swap's lack of adoption means it may not be a practical privacy solution for most users.

-Research Implications and Open Questions
+Research Implications

-Our research demonstrates that privacy in DeFi exists on a spectrum rather than as an absolute:
+The research demonstrates that privacy in DeFi exists on a spectrum rather than as an absolute:

-1. Houdini Swap: Vulnerable to volume-timing correlation attacks when transaction amounts are known
+1. Houdini Swap: Vulnerable to volume / timing correlation attacks when transaction amounts are known

 2. Railgun: Provides strong privacy at scale but degrades significantly in low-activity environments